Paperwork Required to Volunteer

 Clearances: Links to the state’s websites are below.
 Please see the helpful hints next to each link.

 1. PA State Police Criminal Background Check - Click the control number to view your results.
 Click the "Certification Form" link in the center of the page to view, save and print your official certificate.2.
 PA Child Abuse History Certification - Click "Create Individual Account".
 The Keystone Key is a user name you create.
 Follow the site's step-by-step instructions for creating a password.
 Be sure to keep a record of your Keystone Key and Password as you will need them to access your results.
 You will receive an email from the site when your results are available, within 14 days of submission.

 3. FBI Fingerprinting (2 Options):

 - If you have been a Pennsylvania resident for the past 10 consecutive years, you may submit the Volunteer Affidavit in place of fingerprinting.
-The affidavit must be notarized (notary services are available at the Administrative Services Center**) and the original affidavit must be on file in the HR Office. **While no appointment is necessary for notary services, we recommend you call our Receptionist at 267-893-2010 to confirm notary's availability.
+The affidavit must be notarized and the original affidavit is kept on file in the Human Resources Office.
+Our HR Department offers notary services for the volunteer affidavit from 8:00 am to 4:00 pm, Monday through Friday, during the school year.

 - I've uploaded my clearances online.
 When will I receive my Volunteer ID Card?
 Please allow 7 to 10 days for your online application to be processed.
 You should receive your card within 2 weeks.